Cole Schmidt Home Design Print Etc. Aboutschmidtc015@gmail.com

 Wilderness Tradeoff Posters

-The tradeoff involves Chinook and Steelhead Salmon in the Selway-Bitterroot Wilderness.
+The tradeoff involves Chinook and Steelhead Salmon in the Selway-Bitterroot Wilderness and what should be done about the problem of them being diverted into irrigation ditches.

 Poster 1: